chrisant996/clink/docs/clink.md

 `match.ignore_accent`        | True    | Controls accent sensitivity when completing matches.
 For example, `ä` and `a` are considered equivalent with this enabled.
 `match.ignore_case`          | `relaxed` | Controls case sensitivity when completing matches. `off` = case sensitive, `on` = case insensitive, `relaxed` = case insensitive plus `-` and `_` are considered equal.
 `match.sort_dirs`            | `with`  | How to sort matching directory names. `before` = before files, `with` = with files, `after` = after files.
+`match.translate_slashes`    | `system` | File and directory completions can be translated to use consistent slashes.
+The default is `system` to use the appropriate path separator for the OS host (backslashes on Windows).
+Use `slash` to use forward slashes, or `backslash` to use backslashes.
+Use `off` to turn off translating slashes from custom match generators.
 `match.wild`                 | True    | Matches `?` and `*` wildcards when using any of the `menu-complete` commands or the `clink-popup-complete` command.
 Turn this off to behave how bash does, and not match wildcards.
 `readline.hide_stderr`       | False   | Suppresses stderr from the Readline library.
 Enable this if Readline error messages are getting in the way.
 `terminal.adjust_cursor_style`| True   | When enabled, Clink adjusts the cursor shape and visibility to show Insert Mode, produce the visible bell effect, avoid disorienting cursor flicker, and to support ANSI escape codes that adjust the cursor shape and visibility.
 But it interferes with the Windows 10 Cursor Shape console setting.
 You can make the Cursor Shape setting work by disabling this Clink setting (and the features this provides).